 Intense.
 Rigorous.
 Focused.
 Unique.
 Engaging.

 The University of Virginia's January Term is a university-wide initiative sponsored by the Office of the Vice President and Provost.
-The purpose of January Term is to provide U.Va. students with unique opportunities: new courses that address topics of current interest, study abroad programs, undergraduate research seminars, and interdisciplinary courses.
+The purpose of January Term is to provide students with unique opportunities: new courses that address topics of current interest, study abroad programs, undergraduate research seminars, and interdisciplinary courses.
 The intensive format of January Term classes encourages extensive student-faculty contact and allows students and faculty to immerse themselves in a subject.

 January Term 2015

 The College of Arts and Sciences, McIntire School of Commerce, School of Nursing, Batten School of Leadership and Public Policy, and School of Engineering and Applied Sciences will offer more than thirty undergraduate courses in January Term 2015.
 Areas of study include Anthropology, Architecture, Art, Classics, Drama, Commerce, Drama, Engineering (STS), English, Environmental Sciences, Global Developmental Studues, History, Media Studies, Politics, Public Health, Public Policy, Religious Studies, Slavic Languages and Literatures, Sociology, Spanish, and Women and Gender Studies.
 On-Grounds January Term classes will meet January 2 – 3 and January 5 - 10, 2015.
-Registration for On-Grounds classes will begin at 8:00 AM on November 20, 2014 for third and fourth year UVa students and November 21, 2014 for all students.
+Registration for On-Grounds classes will begin at 7:00 AM on November 20, 2014 for third and fourth year UVa students and 7:00 AM on November 21, 2014 for all students.

 Study Abroad January Term 2015